draptik/draptik.github.com/source/_posts/2015-07-10-remotly-measuring-temperatures-with-a-raspberry-pi-using-radio-frequency-modules-from-ciseco-part-1-hardware.markdown

 As the whole IoT thing is still relatively new, there are no standards yet.
 I picked the product line from [Ciseco](http://shop.ciseco.co.uk/) ([currently being rebranded to Wireless Things (www.wirelessthings.com)](http://shop.ciseco.co.uk/about-us/)).
 Affordable and good documentation.
 And, more important: These people are passionate about their product!

+Before we get started here is a quick preview of what we want to accomplish (for details about the UI see [part3](/blog/2015/07/30/remotly-measuring-temperatures-with-a-raspberry-pi-using-radio-frequency-modules-from-ciseco-part-3-ui/)): [http://rpi-temperatures-website-demo.divshot.io/](http://rpi-temperatures-website-demo.divshot.io/)

+{% img /images/posts/rpi_temperatures/screenshot-demo.png %}

 So let's get started:

 - 2 battery powered sensors transmitting temperature data once per hour via radio frequency.